ferrandf/Computational_modelling/README.md

 ![dt4_centered](https://user-images.githubusercontent.com/32911477/154813953-008948de-1fa8-4a29-b4e2-c381dc81506e.png)

 Returning to the initial upwind approximation, we now can implement the effect of the AC grains (local problem).
 Check `main2_locglo.m` for the detailed code.
-Let's find out if we can use the same dt as before.
+Lets find out if we can use the same dt as before.
 We see that we need a larger Tfinal = 30000 (why??
 Because now we are considering the effect of the active carbon inside the canister, so the pollutant should move relatively slow) and a smaller dt.
 In fact dt = 0.1 is the first one that shows something.
 This could be due to the interaction between pollutant and active carbon.

 We can actually estimate the velocity of the pollutant front looking at the plots: